PowerPoint Presentation

 Knowledge & Experience

-• Working across a partnership of schools or across schools within a Multi-Academy Trust setting
+• Working across a partnership of schools or across schools within a Multi- Academy Trust setting

-A, AS, I
+A, I, AS,

 Personal qualities • Clear commitment and understanding of the Trust ethos, vision and values and an ability to uphold them